-Lameness and leg problems can occur from time to time in poultry and there are a variety of reasons that these can occur.
+Lameness and leg problems can occasionally occur in poultry, and there are various reasons these can occur.

-Start off by catching the bird as quickly and calmly as possible.
-A catching net can really help in large areas but the corner of a run can be used to catch a bird quickly, especially if there are two people to do this.
+Start by catching the bird as quickly and calmly as possible.
+A catching net can really help in large areas, but you can use the corner of a run to catch a bird quickly, especially if there are two people to do this.

-Examine the legs, and feet to establish whether there has been any sort of injury due to an accident that has caused damage to a birds legs.
+Examine the legs and feet to establish whether there has been any injury due to an accident that has caused damage to a birds legs.
 Look for cuts and/or bleeding.
 Open wounds need similar treatment to cuts we might sustain.
-Bleeding needs to be stopped by applying sterile bandage or dressing and larger cuts may need antibiotics prescribed by your vet to combat bacterial infection (see Cuts and Wounds for further advice) although the legs have restricted blood flow so don’t usually bleed severely.
+Bleeding needs to be stopped by applying a sterile bandage or dressing, and larger cuts may need antibiotics prescribed by your vet to combat bacterial infection (see Cuts and Wounds for further advice).
+However, the legs have restricted blood flow, so they don’t usually bleed severely.

 Inspect nails, ensuring they aren’t too long, causing discomfort.

-Nails usually aren’t ever a problem for free range chickens as they are worn down naturally.
+Nails usually aren’t ever a problem for free-range chickens as they are worn down naturally.
 Battery Chickens usually require their nails trimming when they come out of the cage.
-This can be done with dog nail clippers, just make sure you don’t cut them too far back where there is a blood vessel.
+You can do this with dog nail clippers; make sure you don’t cut them too far back where there is a blood vessel.
 Trimming a little at a time is normally the safest.

-Bumblefoot is thought to be caused by a number of things:
+Bumblefoot is thought to be caused by some things:

 In ducks and geese, staphylococcus infection can occur in the leg and foot.
-This results in a swelling that feels hot to touch and causes the bird to limp, hold it’s leg or go off its feet.
+This results in a swelling that feels hot to the touch and causes the bird to limp, hold its leg or go off its feet.

-Staphylococcus infection occurs in the tendon sheaths, so it can take a long time to heal (this is because tendons have very little blood supply).
+Staphylococcus infection occurs in the tendon sheaths, so it can take a long time to heal (tendons have very little blood supply).
 It seems to affect young geese more than adults.

 To prevent this, ensure birds have clean, short grass to graze and there are no sharp objects or gaps where a leg could be trapped and cause a cut or sprain.
 Supply a pelleted feed to make sure birds are well fed and are receiving sufficient vitamins and minerals.